We get paid nothing unless we successfully recover benefits on your behalf

 However, the VA considers it reasonable to charge between 20% and 33.3% of any past-due benefits awarded the vet, and by law requires “clear and convincing evidence” to approve a higher (or lower) fee.

-The VA also requires a contract between the attorney and the vet that sets out “specific terms under which the amount to be paid for the services of the attorney will be determined,” and the VA must approve the terms of the contract.
-This agreement should also specify that the VA is to pay the attorney directly out of past-due benefits.
+The VA also requires a contract between the advocate and the vet that sets out “specific terms under which the amount to be paid for the services of the advocate will be determined,” and the VA must approve the terms of the contract.

-7 Ways Veterans are Protected When Represented by George Sink Disability Lawyers
+7 Ways Veterans are Protected When Represented by Disabled Vets

-In addition to assurances provided by federal law when disabled veterans seek legal help with VA disability claims, working with George Sink, P.A.
-Injury Lawyers provide veterans a variety of protections as well.
+In addition to assurances provided by federal law when disabled veterans seek help with VA disability claims, working with Disabled Vets provide veterans a variety of protections as well.

-- We will review your claim as it is now at no charge to you and explain how we believe we can help you.
-At that point, you have free legal advice and no further obligation to us.
-If you wish to retain George Sink, P.A.
-Injury Lawyers as your attorneys, we will move forward under a contract that must meet with the VA’s approval.
+- We will review your consultation at no charge to you.
+At that point, there is no further obligation to us.
+If you wish to retain Disabled Vets as your advocacy group, we will move forward under an agreement that must meet with the VA’s approval.

-- Attorney George Sink Sr. is already accredited by the VA as a disability claims representative.
-This not only assures you of his professionalism, but it saves time by not having to submit credentials to VA’s Office of General Counsel (OGC).
+- Our advocates are accredited by the VA as a disability claims representative.
+This not only assures you of our professionalism, but it saves time by not having to submit credentials to VA’s Office of General Counsel (OGC).
 Time saved means benefit money to you sooner.

-- George Sink, P.A.
-Injury Lawyers charge a contingency fee for all legal services provided to disabled veterans.
+- Disabled Vets charge a contingency fee for all services provided to disabled veterans.
 This means the fees we receive are based on our success for you.
 We want you to have ALL of the benefits the U.S. government owes you for your military service and sacrifice.
 This include all past-due benefits and, more important, money you and your family will continue to receive each month.

-At George Sink, P.A.Injury Lawyers, our goal is to help disabled veterans obtain all of the benefits they deserve.
-We achieve this by working closely with vets and their families, gathering evidence that clearly supports their claims, and handling any and all complexities that may arise.
+At Disabled Vets, our goal is to help disabled veterans obtain all of the benefits they deserve.
+We achieve this by working closely with vets, gathering evidence that clearly supports their claims, and handling any and all complexities that may arise.

-George Sink Sr. and his associates are known by the VA, and Gorge Sink is fully accredited by the VA as a veterans’ representative.
-Our veterans’ advocates are also thoroughly versed in the complex and voluminous VA regulations regarding disability claims and appealing improper claim decisions.
+Our veterans’ advocates are thoroughly versed in the complex and voluminous VA regulations regarding disability claims and appealing improper claim decisions.

-We have helped thousands of disabled veteransfight the VA bureaucracy to get the benefits they deserve.
-We are also military veterans ourselves.
-We know what you are going through.
+We have helped thousands of disabled veterans fight the VA bureaucracy to get the benefits they deserve.